Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/02-Environment-Setup/Windows-Client-Setup.md

 🛠️ 02-Environment-Setup
 This section outlines the step-by-step setup of the virtual machines used in the lab, including the installation and configuration of Windows Server 2025, two Windows 11 Enterprise clients, and the overall network configuration.

-🖥️ Windows Server 2025 Installation & Configuration
-VM Name: AD-DC-01
-Operating System: Windows Server 2025
-Roles: Domain Controller, DNS Server, DHCP Server
+## Windows 11 Enterprise Client Setup
+Client VMs:

+AD-WIN11-01 (IP: 192.168.1.20)

+AD-WIN11-02 (IP: 192.168.1.30)

 ✅ Steps Completed:
-Created a new VM in VirtualBox with the following specs:
+Created two Windows 11 VMs with the following specs each:

-4 vCPUs, 8GB RAM, 80GB storage
+2 vCPUs, 4GB RAM, 50GB storage

-Attached the Windows Server 2025 ISO
+Attached the Windows 11 Enterprise ISO

-Installed Windows Server 2025 and completed initial setup
+Installed Windows 11 Enterprise and completed OOBE (Out-Of-Box Experience) setup

-Set a static IP address
+Set static IP addresses on each client

-IP: 192.168.1.10

-Subnet Mask: 255.255.255.0

-Gateway: 192.168.1.1

-Preferred DNS: 192.168.1.10 (self)
+Set Preferred DNS to point to the domain controller (192.168.1.10)

-Renamed the server to AD-DC-01
+Renamed the clients to AD-WIN11-01 and AD-WIN11-02 respectively

+Enabled Remote Desktop for future access

+Installed VirtualBox Guest Additions for smoother performance

+🌐 Network Configuration
+✅ Steps Completed:
+Set all VMs to "Internal Network" mode in VirtualBox to isolate the AD lab from the internet

 Updated Windows Server and enabled Remote Desktop for remote management